Reporting tax-exempt employment income

 Situation

-Christie is a Status Indian under the Indian Act and although she lives off reserve, she works on a reserve so her income is tax exempt.
+Christie is a Status Indian under the Indian Act and she lives off reserve.
+All of Christie’s employment income is for work performed on a reserve.
 She also received Advanced Canada workers benefit payments.

 Name | Christie Keeshig |